 Basic Administrative Unit Package

 The Basic Administrative Unit is an information type to “which (one or more) unique and homogeneous rights, responsibilities or restrictions are associated”.
 This class does not take on spatial attributes itself, but is associated with a FeatureUnit, which corresponds to a feature and has its own spatial attributes.
 The rights, restrictions and/or responsibilities and parties structure is thus shared through the BasicAdministrativeUnit.
 That is, a Basic Administrative Unit is an attribute by reference for a Feature Unit.
-The BasicAdministrativeBAUnit feature is also a Versioned Object which allows the duration of validity for an object to be described.
+The BasicAdministrativeUnit feature is also a Versioned Object which allows the duration of validity for an object to be described.
 The BasicAdministrativeUnit is illustrated in Figure C-2.